jeffpar/basicdos/software/pcx86/src/README.md

-The [BOOT](boot/) directory contains the code for the BASIC-DOS boot sector (`BOOT.COM`) along with a small PC DOS (*not* BASIC-DOS) utility (`WBOOT.COM`) to write the BASIC-DOS boot sector to the diskette is currently in drive A:.
+The [BOOT](boot/) directory contains the code for the BASIC-DOS boot sector (`BOOT.COM`) along with a small PC DOS (*not* BASIC-DOS) utility (`WBOOT.COM`) to write the BASIC-DOS boot sector to the diskette currently in drive A:.

 The [CMD](cmd/) directory contains the code for the BASIC-DOS Interpreter (`COMMAND.COM`) and help text (`COMMAND.TXT`).